AlexLenson/Module-3-Challenge-Password-Generator/README.md

 - Based on user's selections, a password with the corresponding characters is randomly generated
 - The password is then displayed in a text box by dynamically updating the HTML with an event listener

+Note: There is a single line of code on line 94 of "script.js" that is used to randomly shuffle objects in the array "possibleCharactersArray".
+I did not author this code and it was taken directly from the following website (source: https://dev.to/codebubb/how-to-shuffle-an-array-in-javascript-2ikj).
+A comment indicating it's source was made directly in "script.js".

 ## My Portfolio Page

 ![screenshot](./password-generator.png)